 Chicken Pesto Zucchini Noodle Salad

-Chicken Pesto Zucchini Noodle Salad is a delicious zucchini noodle salad with pesto-marinated chicken and a pesto vinaigrette.
+Chicken Pesto Zucchini Noodle Salad has pesto-marinated chicken, zucchini noodles, and a delicious pesto vinaigrette.

-I’ve been making zucchini noodles with the Spiralizer all summer long, and I need to get busy sharing the new recipes I’ve come up while some of you have a surplus of zucchini.
+I’ve been making zucchini noodles with the Spiralizer all summer long, and I want to share the new recipes I’ve come up while some of you have a surplus of zucchini.
 I created this Chicken Pesto Zucchini Noodle Salad with help from my niece Kara, and we both agreed it was easy to make and really tasty.
 What bumped up the flavor here was marinating the chunks of chicken in the pesto vinaigrette for a few hours before we tossed the salad together, along with additional pesto vinaigrette that’s tossed with the noodles.

 How to Make Chicken Pesto Zucchini Noodle Salad: